zloirock/core-js/docs/2019-03-19-core-js-3-babel-and-a-look-into-the-future.md

 `core-js` is currently focused on ECMAScript support, but it also supports a few web standards features which are available cross-platform and closely related to ECMAScript.
 Adding polyfills for web standards like `fetch` is a very popular feature request.

 The main reason why `core-js` doesn’t include them was that it would have seriously increased bundles size and it would have forced `core-js` users to load features which might not have been needed.
-Now `core-js` is maximally modular, user can include only some choosen features, there are tools like `@babel/preset-env` and `@babel/runtime` which helps to get rid of unused or unnecessary polyfills.
+Now `core-js` is maximally modular, user can include only some chosen features, there are tools like `@babel/preset-env` and `@babel/runtime` which helps to get rid of unused or unnecessary polyfills.

 Maybe it's time to revisit this old decision?